-This wellbeing toolkit responds to what you told us you needed, to make sense of your lives post-pandemic.
+This wellbeing toolkit responds to what you told us you needed, to make sense of your lives in 'COVID-normal' times.
 The resources here are for young people with varying degrees of exposure and vulnerability to COVID.
 Our intention is to not to suggest there’s one pathway out of the pandemic, but to let you put together the map that best suits you.

 You’ve made it through the mass baking events, the lockdowns, and the mental health care walks.
 Now it’s 2022.
 What does this year even mean?

 The answer: 2022 can be whatever you need it to be.
 Below, we’ve gathered some resources to help you shape your life for your needs, interests, concerns, or goals.

 If you’re looking for immediate practical support, we recommend visiting AskIzzy.
 AskIzzy connects you to over 400,000 different resources for a range of different needs and locations.